emilyvertosick/Statistics-Course/docs/02-week2.md

 This shows that, for example, 8.3% of men and 12% of women had operations at the "Harding" site.

+### Subsetting Data

+Sometimes, you will want to subset your data - for instance, by keeping only the women from the full dataset.
+This can be done using the `filter` function.
+The `filter` function takes a condition, similar to an `if_else` statement.
+However, `filter` only keeps observations in the data that meet that condition.

-Passing a dataset to the `count` function with no additional options will count the number of total observations.
+To start, we will count the number of observations in the full dataset, so we will be able to confirm whether we have subset correctly.
+Passing a dataset to the `count` function will count the number of total observations.

 ```r